Blatman/Custom-Context-Menu/README.md

 Just download the zip via the green Code button, unzip then double-click index.html which should open in Safari (right-click for Context Menu).
 The page will default to MacOS 12 theming.

+Two index pages are included with slight variations of layout.

 ## Operational Detail

 The index.html contains the hooks for the Context Menu.
 In this case the data-id is the hook for the clicked task.
 Once the menu is open then the data-action attribute provides the hook for each item.
 If the item happens to be a submenu link the data-action will be smx where x is the item row starting from 0 in the Context Menu. eg: if a Context Menu has 7 item rows with the submenus being on the second and last rows then the respective data-action attributes should be sm1 and sm6 (see index.html for detail).

+The context menu items all use a similar li element layout to try and keep element height consistency which makes it a bit easier to align the submenus.
+For this reason the hr element (separator) is replaced with a fa-window-minimize icon which is stretched to the width of the menu using the css transform method - this should suffice unless you wish to have dynamically changing menu items of variable width in which case you will need to be creative!

 ## Tests